- Refinancing your medical school loans could save you money on interest, but it’s not always your best option.

 The total cost of the loan drops from $779,000 to $596,000.
 And instead of paying $367,000 in interest over the life of the loan, she’s only going to pay $184,000.

 In this case, refinancing allows Michelle to pay off her student loan debt 5 years faster and save $163,000.

 Scenario 1 is about finding the fastest way to pay off your student loans:

 - Get a lower interest rate

 - Increase your monthly payment amount

-- Pay off the loan faster
+- Pay off your medical school loans faster

 - Minimize the amount paid in interest

 Scenario 2 is about managing your student loans to match your desired lifestyle: